 “This party is pissed!
 Let’s go!”

-It’s the same as a party, an outing, a date.
-But it can also be used for something that takes a lot of work.
+It’s the same as a party, an outing.
+But it’s one of those São Paulo slang terms with more than one meaning, as it can be used for something that takes a lot of work.

-“Let’s go for a drive this weekend?” or “Wow, a drive to the South Zone and back!”
+“Let’s go for a rolê this weekend?” or “Wow, rolê to the South Zone and back!”

 Synonymous with a lot.

-Cota is used for time and this empression with “mó” refers to something that has taken or will take a long time.
+Cota is used for time, and this expression with “mó” refers to something that has taken or will take a long time.

 “Are you going to the barbecue this weekend?”